UA-ResearchComputing-HPC/hpc-documentation/docs/software/popular_software/R/index.md

         ```

     === "Permanent Removal"
-        !!! warning
+        !!! warning "Be careful when editing your `~/.bashrc`"
-            Your ```.bashrc``` file configures your environment each time you start a new session.
+            Your ```~.bashrc``` file configures your environment each time you start a new session.
 Be careful when editing it.
-You may consider making a backup before editing in case of unwanted changes.
+You may consider making a backup in case of unwanted changes.

-        !!! tip
-            Note: this change will remove anaconda from all future terminal sessions but will not make the changes live right away.
-To make the changes live, either follow the instructions above under Temporary Removal for removing anaconda from your PATH, or log out and back in again.
+        The most permanent solution for removing Anaconda from your environment is to edit your `~/.bashrc` to manually remove its initilization.
+This change will remove Anaconda from all future terminal sessions but will not make the changes live right away.
+To make the changes live, log out of HPC and log back in again.

         Start by opening the file ~/.bashrc.
 This can be done using the command ```nano```